Graylog2/documentation/pages/enterprise/setup.rst

 Setup
 *****

-Graylog Enterprise comes as a set of Graylog server plugins which need to be installed in addition to the Graylog open source setup.
+Graylog Enterprise comes as a Graylog server plugin which need to be installed in addition to the Graylog open source setup.

 Requirements
 ============